Japan Spy Photos | 2017 Kawasaki KX250/450F

 Presented by O’Neal

-Round one of the 2016 All Japan National Championships kicked off last weekend in Kumamoto, Japan, and as always, TransWorld Motocross was on hand to check out the racing and machinery.
+Round one of the 2016 All Japan National Championships kicked off this weekend in Kumamoto, Japan, and as always, TransWorld Motocross was on hand to check out the racing and machinery.
 More often than not, the bikes of the Japanese series are a very good indicator of what's to come the following year in production.
 In the past, we've seen several all-new models in action on the Japanese race tracks, as far as two years before they hit the showroom floors in America.